doxakis/Generate-DbContext/README.md

 - Most data type are supported.

 ## Copyright and license
-Code released under the MIT licence.
+Code released under the MIT license.